-The first symptoms of infection with the AIDS virus include general malaise, fever, dry cough and sore throat, often resembling the symptoms of a common cold, these last for approximately 14 days, and may appear 3 to 6 weeks after contamination with HIV.
+The first symptoms of infection with the AIDS virus include general malaise, fever, dry cough and sore throat, often mimicking the symptoms of a common cold and lasting for approximately 14 days.
+They may appear 3 to 6 weeks after initial contamination with HIV.

-Contamination usually occurs through risky behavior, where there was intimate contact without a condom or exchanging of needles, for example.
-The test to detect the virus should be done 40 to 60 days after the risky behavior, because before that period the test may not detect the presence of the virus in the blood.
+Contamination usually occurs because of risky behavior, where there was intimate contact without a condom or the sharing of needles contaminated with HIV, for example.
+The test to detect the virus should be done 40 to 60 days after any risky behavior, because the test may not detect the virus in the blood before that period.

 Main symptoms of AIDS

-The main symptoms of AIDS only manifest themselves if the person does not take any treatment against the virus.
-These symptoms can arise about 8 to 10 years after being infected with HIV or in certain situations where the immune system is weak.
+The main symptoms of AIDS only appear if the person doesn’t get any treatment against the virus and can occur about 8 to 10 years after being infected with HIV or in certain situations where the immune system is weak.
 These symptoms can be:

 - Persistent fever;